What’s really going on behind a sad family story?

 Thankfully the situation was redeemed when that same sister produced Dad’s first grandson – after six granddaughters!
 By that stage our lack of male heirs had become the family joke.
-While my nephew was not named Laurence, there was a measure of healing that came as he grew up.
+While my nephew was not named after his long-lost great uncle, there was a measure of healing that came as he grew up.
 My sister moved from the city to live in the same country town with Dad and my lovely step-mother, Betty.
 It gave Dad the opportunity to be proud of his male offspring, even if he was not the son he had envisaged, but a grandson.
 That young man broke the drought, and soon three more grandsons came along, two of them my own boys.

 Our attitudes have such a huge impact on the way our children feel about themselves.
 Even the hidden ones.
 It’s not just a father’s mind-set, it can be a mother’s too.
 As the primary adults in a child’s life, parents are incredibly important keys in a person’s understanding of themselves and their identity.